 You’ll stay in central Venice and participate in daily writing workshops and tours.
 The company also hosts retreats in other countries throughout the year.

 Cost: $895-$1,359 per person (does not include lunch or dinner).

-If you’re one of the many writers who love to run, you might enjoy this retreat, which takes place June 19-24, 2017 in rural North Carolina.
+If you’re one of the many writers who love to run, you might enjoy this retreat, which will occur June 25-30, 2018 in rural North Carolina.